Indefinite article 'a'

-- I had an uncle who was a great disco dancer.
+- He had an uncle who was a great disco dancer.

-- He wore a raincoat and, also used an umbrella.
+- She wore a raincoat and carried an umbrella.

-- You believe an ugly witch has magic powers?
+- You really believe an ugly witch has magic powers?

 - The scientists discovered an unusual insect that flew without wings.